 - Wholist-Analytical: This cognitive style describes the habitual way in which an individual processes information: some individuals process information into its component parts (described as analytics); others retain a global or overall view of information (described as wholists).
 Problem with wholists can be that they fail to classify parts of a problem.
 Whereas, analytics may overlook one aspect at the expense of the other in their intricate thinking.
 An individual’s position on this cognitive style dimension may be assessed quickly and easily using the computer-presented Cognitive Styles Analysis (CSA).
 This is not a self-report measure, but presents cognitive tasks in such a way that it is not evident to the participant exactly what is being measured.
 Scores are typically in the range 0.6 (extreme wholist) through 1.00 (intermediate) to 2.70 (extreme analytic)

 Sadler-smith states that there are three cognitive styles:

-When processes and products can be easily copied, and reproduced, researchers argue the importance of individual and organizational learning to win a competitive edge.
-Slater and Narver suggest that one way in which organizations can enhance competitive advantage is through a forward-looking ‘learning style’ which also facilitates adjustment to the unexpected and makes individual be able to quickly reconfigure to focus on an ’emergent opportunity or threat’.
+When processes and products can be easily copied, and reproduced, researchers argue the importance of individual and organisational learning to win a competitive edge.
+Slater and Narver suggest that one way in which organisations can enhance competitive advantage is through a forward-looking ‘learning style’ which also facilitates adjustment to the unexpected and makes individual be able to quickly reconfigure to focus on an ’emergent opportunity or threat’.
 Glynn argues that it is this ‘adaptive capability’ which underlies intelligent action.

 An important role of learning styles is to increase self-awareness of the individuals of their strengths and weaknesses during the learning process.
-According to Sadler-Smith (2001), individuals can be taught to monitor their selection and use of various learning styles and strategies by using a wide array of behaviors (both from preferred style and from what is required in that situation).
+According to Sadler-Smith (2001), individuals can be taught to monitor their selection and use of various learning styles and strategies by using a wide array of behaviours (both from preferred style and from what is required in that situation).

 Allinson & Hayes, op. cit., Ref.
 12.